EinScan HX (handheld object scanning)

 As it has a blue laser mode, it is able to scan reflective or dark objects.

 It cannot scan transparent objects.
 Try adding chalk powder or painting the surface of the object.
-It is difficult to scan objects with a hollow pattern, like a tube.
+It is also difficult to scan objects with a hollow pattern, like a tube.

 h3 subheading